ssdevopsacademy/colombia_dcc/README.md

 In general, our students say they expect to improve both their knowledge and skills of DevOps tools and processes.

+## Edwin Correa
+I hope to learn and apply the concepts of this DeVops culture and learn about the deployment and integration of applications

 ---